saniyahz/Conference/README.md

 -	Press releases will feature your brand
 -	Insert in delegate bag to all attendees
 -	4 Sponsor Pass: Access to VIP Area

 Additional Expense: (3 Decred representatives at the conference)
 -	Travel: $2000 PP
 -	Hotel stay: $1000 PP
 -	Representative(s):30/hr
 -	Decred Merch: $1500

 Total Expense: Conference Package + additional expense
-- Package A+ Additional Expense =		Total	32440
+- Package A+ Additional Expense = 32440
 - Package B+ Additional Expene = 33440

 The Ask

 Should Decred participate at the Middle East Conference?
 If yes, which option from below:
 •	Silver package

 •	Presentation Only